Ein Stück: Tschechien

 “Abgrund”, A studio Rubín, Prag, from left Jana Kozubková and Šimon Krupa, Foto: Patrik Borecký

-“Abgrund”, A studio Rubín, Prag, von links Jana Kozubková und Šimon Krupa
+“Abgrund”, A studio Rubín, Prag, from left Jana Kozubková and Šimon Krupa

 “Abgrund”, A studio Rubín, Prag, Jana Kozubková

-The production deals with the current topic of the effects of the climate crisis on the younger generation.
-Everything suggests that it could be a romantic story about two strangers.
-But what about love when the birds disappear, the forest disappears, the air disappears?
-A dialog about a future that is predictable but unimaginable.
-About the abyss called depression.
+This play deals with the topical subject of the effects of the climate crisis on the younger generation.
+At first, it seems to be simply a romantic story about two strangers.
+But what happens with love when the birds disappear, the forest disappears, the air disappears?
+A dialogue about a future that is predictable, but unimaginable.
+About the abyss known as depression.
 About the search for someone other than oneself.
 And, of course, about love and hope.

 Directed by: Lucie Ferenzová